HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-2-generating-keys-and-addresses.md

 ### From Public Key to Address

-Your compressed public is now hashed twice in a row, first using SHA256 and second using RIPEMD160.
+Your compressed public is now hashed twice in a row, first using SHA256 and second, using RIPEMD160.
 The second round of hashing accomplishes a compression by 37.5% (from 256 to 160bit).
 What you have now is your *encrypted public key*.

 The next step to getting your address is adding a network byte to the front.
 Depending on which blockchain you are talking about this can also be two bytes.
 They indicate if the address is meant to be used on the production network or one of the testnets.
 Horizen uses two network bytes, which causes the *Base58Check* encoded transparent addresses to start with *zn* while shielded addresses start with *zc*.

 After we have added the network byte, a checksum is calculated and concatenated with the address.
-This serves as a security measure to prevent addresses that were corrupted during transmission to be used by a wallet.
-The checksum is obtained by hashing the address including the network byte twice and adding the first 4 bytes of the result to the end.
+This is a security measure to prevent addresses that were corrupted during transmission from being used by a wallet.
+The checksum is obtained by hashing the address including the network byte twice and taking the first 4 bytes of the result.

     SHA256(SHA256(network byte+encrypted public key))

+This checksum is then added to the end of the compressed public key.

-Now this is a valid address, but there is one last step to it. *Base58Check* is a way to convert bits into alphanumeric characters, but it excludes the four characters 0, O, I, and l.
-Base58Check removes these characters from your address to reduce errors when copying addresses manually and proofreading them.
+What we have now is a valid address, but there is one last step to it. *Base58Check* is a way to convert bits into alphanumeric characters, excluding the four characters 0, O, I, and l.
+Base58Check excludes these characters to reduce errors when copying addresses manually and proofreading them.

 ### Hierachichal Deterministic Address Generation}